hybridgroup/kidsruby/README.md

 * home to main index for help & browser forward/back buttons for help section
 * split up HH help "pages" to go forward/back like the original tutorial
 * make the canvas bigger for the Turtle
+* add Gosu libs/classes to KidsRuby OS to make it easy to write games right away
+* How to use KidsRuby

 ## TODO